 Our second podcast on feedback might also be helpful.
 In it we have a conversation with a feedback specialist, Joe Hirsch.
 You can listen to it below.

 The World of Work Project View

-360 degree feedback is great in theory.
-It makes perfect sense for individuals to gather feedback from all around them so they can develop an accurate sense of their performance, understand their relationships with their stakeholders and identify both strengths and development areas to work on.
+360 degree feedback model is great in theory.
+It makes perfect sense for individuals to gather feedback from all around.
+Doing so helps them develop an accurate sense of their performance, understand their relationships with their stakeholders and identify both strengths and development areas to work on.

-In practice though, most organizations don’t have high enough levels of trust to use 360 degree feedback effectively (everyone is too nice to each other).
-In addition, development and performance management are almost always conflated, meaning that 360 degree feedback ceases to be used for development, where it’s actually helpful, and instead becomes used by individuals and leaders as a way to evidence performance.
+In practice, though, most organizations don’t have high enough levels of trust to use 360 degree feedback effectively.
+It’s often the case that everyone is simply too nice to each other.
+In addition, development and performance management are almost always conflated.
+This means that 360 degree feedback ceases to be used for development, where it’s actually helpful.
+Instead it becomes used by individuals and leaders as a way to evidence performance.
 There is a risk that 360 degree feedback simply becomes an administrative burden for teams and organizations and that it provides little real value.